BillTheBest/m2x-service/CLIENT-CONTRIBUTIONS.md

 Declare classes following the conventions of the [M2X documentation](https://m2x.att.com/developer/documentation/overview).

 The following classes should be declared:
+  - Collection
+  - Command
+  - Device
   - Distribution
+  - Job
+  - Key
-  - Device
+  - Metadata
   - Stream
-  - Key
-  - Job

 Each class should implement all the methods defined in their corresponding documentation, with the following exceptions:
   - Jobs